Long Division

 Solution:

 The total number of trees planted by Ron = 75.
-And the number of rows = 3.
-To find the number of trees in each row, we have to divide 75 by 3 because there is an equal number of trees in each of the three rows.
+The number of rows = 3.
+To find the number of trees in each row, we need to divide 75 by 3 because there is an equal number of trees in each of the three rows.
+Let us also observe how to do 2 digit by 1 digit division here.

 Therefore, the number of trees in each row = 25 trees.